meawallet/java-backend-hometask/README.md

 * Adding new tables and columns in database
 * Using other technologies (frameworks, caching, ...)
 * ... whatever you want ...

+**Note : Please import MeaWalletCodestyle.xml to avoid reformatting of the whole codebase.**